 Since graduation, she has been actively involved in sexuality advocacy especially with LGBTQ marginalized youth.
 She is well versed in cognitive behavioral therapy, trauma work, LGBTQ support, kink-positivity, and is certified in Mental Health First Aid.
-In addition to individual, couple, and family therapy, Zuri leads groups and workshops pertaining to LGBTQ issues, enthusiastic consent, kink, sexuality education and sex positivity.
+In addition to individual, couple, and family therapy, Zuri leads groups and workshops pertaining to LGBTQ issues, enthusiastic consent culture, kink, sexuality education and sex positivity.

 Outside of her professional and educational background, she is a world traveled roller derby athlete and coach, a weekend disc jockey, and a dog obsessed self-proclaimed foodie.

-A letter from Zuri:
+A Letter from Zuri:

-These are consistent elements in the television and film industry standard.
+Love Making Scenarios.
+Sex Scenes.
+Make Out Shots: These are consistent elements in the television and film industry standard.

 My unique professionally rounded background and my general passions for mental health, sex positivity, clear communication/direction, and education make me believe I am ideal for the field of Intimacy Coordination.

 My work with BET, CBS, and Discovery Networks, provided me with a vast skill base of set language, etiquette, and general production knowledge.
 Afterwards, I returned to school to pursue a MEd and MSW in Sexuality.
 These professional degrees allowed me to become a certified sexuality therapist as well as a master level sexuality educator.
 Since, I have been seeking an opportunity to combine my television and film, education/teaching, and sexuality clinical training into the career path of my dreams.
 I searched until I found Intimacy Coordination, the perfect fit.

 My recent move to the Atlanta area, has provided me with a new angle into the production world.
 This time around I am in front of the camera.
-Doing background exposes me to the nuances and intricacies of set vulnerabilities.
-Directors are there to illuminate reality and the actors are charged with the responsibility to create and take part in that reality.
-It does not always seem like there is a liaison to communicate and advocate on the behalf of the actor’s needs and limitations or balance the space between acting and directing.
-In addition to that, I recently discovered the alarming statistic that the average lifespan of an AD is 56 years of age.
-Whether it be intimacy coordination or general mental health support on a stressful set, there is a need for more people in this line of work and I want one of those people to be me.
+Being in front of the camera exposed me to the nuances and intricacies of onscreen vulnerabilities.
+Directors are there to illuminate reality and the actors are charged with the responsibility to lend their talents to create and take part in that reality.
+It does not always seem like there is a liaison to communicate and advocate on the behalf of the actor’s needs and limitations.
+In addition to that, I recently discovered the alarming statistic that the average lifespan of a First AD is 56 years of age.
+Whether it be intimacy coordination or general mental health support in the stressful life and demanding schedules of production, there is a need for more people in this line of work.
+I am grateful that one of those people is me.